 Internet by Satellite

-If your holiday home in France is in a remote location where broadband is limited and you require a high speed connection, it may be worthwhile to look into Internet by satellite.
+If your holiday home in France is in a remote location where broadband is limited and you require a high speed connection, it may be worthwhile to look into Internet by satellite, offered by Europasat or Nordnet for instance.
 Some satellite providers offer satellite plans without a contract, which allows you avoid paying for Internet access when you don't use it.
 However, be prepared for a fairly considerable up-front investment for the appropriate equipment: a satellite kit - which includes at minimum a satellite plate, a receiver, a modem, and a means of attachement to a wall - can cost anywhere from €100 to €400.
 Find out more about satellite Internet in France in our guide.